 Will the amount I funded be shown publicly?

 No, only the name you provide will be made public and the fact that you have funded the project, unless you have selected the anonymous checkbox (as described above).

 Can I delete the amount I funded?

 No, but you can amend the amount upwards, or downwards to the minimum fund amount for that project.

 Only if the project is successful will your card be debited on that date.
 If the project does not reach the target amount, then your card does not get debited.

 Can I fund a project if I’m not in Ireland?

-Yes, Fund it currently accepts payments using Visa, Visa Debit, Mastercard and Laser, from anywhere in the world.
+Yes, Fund it currently accepts payments using Visa, Visa Debit and Mastercard, from anywhere in the world.

 As a Funder, how can I be sure I’ll receive my reward?